gisquick/gisquick-doc/administrator-manual/installation/docker.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Download `gisquick.template <../../_static/docker/gisquick.template>`_
-into directory where :file:`docker-compose.yml` lives.
+into the directory where :file:`docker-compose.yml` lives.
 Change NGINX service configuration in order to:

 * mount volume with custom Gisquick template (line ``37``)